caio-moreira/Projects/README.md

-# Scripts
+# Projects

-This repo contains some of the scripts I have developed.
+This repo contains some of the projects I have developed.

 I'll always be updating them.

-They are in english and I try to explain them in the comments.
+They are in english and I try to explain them with comments.

-Any doubts, feel free to contact me. :)
+If you have any doubts, feel free to contact me. :)